 Rose Cut: Popular during the Georgian and Victorian eras, the rose cut dates back to the 1500s.
 This cut can have anywhere between 3 to 23 facets and features a dome-shaped crown with a flat bottom.
 Pretty like a flower, this cut got its name due to its resemblance to a rosebud.

-Old Mine Cut: Featuring a high crown, a large, smooth culet and a small table, old mine cuts are similar to the modern cushion cut.
+Old Mine Cut: Featuring a high crown, a large, smooth culet and a small table, old mine cuts are similar to the modern cushion cut engagement ring.
 This cut was prevalent during the Georgian and Victorian eras and dates back to the 1700s.

 Old European Cut: Similar to the old mine cut, old European cut diamonds have a large, flat culet, a small table and a high crown.
 But what sets this cut apart is its circular girdle which allowed the stone to act as the antique version of today’s round brilliant cut.
 This cut features 58 facets and dates back to the 1800s.
 It was most commonly seen in the Victorian, Edwardian and Art Deco eras.